hridoy100/ParkInAndroid/README.md

 ### 3.2 Sequence Diagram

-Figure 4 shows the sequence diagram for Add garage usecase.Initially a user interface is loaded and renter actor selects garage from the garage list.After selecting the garage,renter gets the details about the garage.Then, renter adds garage via an instance of Add Garage class and Garage constructor creates new instance for the newly added garage.
-Figure 5 shows the sequence diagram for Inquire Space Subsystem.At first, customer shows a map with nearest locations with available spaces and choose this space while getSpace method shows the details about the space.Now, customer choose the space to rent if it is available.He/She also adds vehicle via selecting from the vehicle list and confirms the space to rent.
+Figure 4 shows the sequence diagram for Add garage usecase.
+Initially a user interface is loaded and renter actor selects garage from the garage list.
+After selecting the garage,renter gets the details about the garage.
+Then, renter adds garage via an instance of Add Garage class and Garage constructor creates new instance for the newly added garage.
+Figure 5 shows the sequence diagram for Inquire Space Subsystem.
+At first, customer shows a map with nearest locations with available spaces and choose this space while getSpace method shows the details about the space.Now, customer choose the space to rent if it is available.
+He/She also adds vehicle via selecting from the vehicle list and confirms the space to rent.

 <p align="center">
   <img src="latex/class_inq.png" width="500" title="class diagram: inquire space">